klaftertief/email_newsletters/readme.md

 - a newsletter TEXT page (containing the newsletter's TEXT content)
 - a recipients XML page (containing any recipient data)

-If you are using the throttling feature (which is highly recommended), Emails will be sent in "slices", each one being an own PHP process.
+If you are using the throttling feature (which is highly recommended), Emails will be sent in "slices", each one being a dedicated PHP process.

 Of course the XML page containing your recipients' data should be protected (details below).